rotadsr/web-gpx-library/README.md

 ### Elevation Profile
 - Visual representation of elevation vs. distance
 - Hover to see exact elevation and gradient at any point
-- Gradient shows as an arrow: ↑ uphill, → flat, ↓ downhill
+- Gradient per segment shown as an arrow: ↑ uphill, → flat, ↓ downhill

 ### Unit Toggle
 Switch between **metric** (km, m, km/h) and **imperial** (mi, ft, mph) on the fly.